 The Tozawa clan was of Heike origin and rose to power by siding with the Minamoto clan

-the Taira clan , who gained power in the capital during the late Heian period , and the father of the first head of the Tozawa clan, Hidemori (years of birth and death unknown), was a cousin of Taira general Taira Masakado (903?-940).
+which had gained power in the capital during the late Heian periodthe Taira clan.
+The father of Hidemori (dates of birth and death unknown), the first head of the Tozawa family, was a cousin of Taira no Masakado (903?–940), a general of the Taira clan.

 However, after his father, Michimasa (birth and death unknown), was killed by Masakado, Hiromori cooperated with Minamoto no Yoritomo (1147-1199) to eradicate his father's enemy, the Taira clan.
 As a reward, he was given the territory of Shizuishi Tozawa and took the name Tozawa